4 Module 3: East Asian World Views

 Thangka: a painting depicting aspects of Buddha and Buddhist cosmology in the Tibetan Buddhist tradition

 This Tibetan thangka painting depicts White Tara, a female Buddhist deity who sprang from the tears of Avalokitesvara, provides protection and blessings to sentient beings.
 She is highly regarded in Tibetan culture, especially by women.
-Tara is represented in several colors, such as Green Tara (Lüdumu in Chinese).
-(Photo from Rubin Museum of Art, under Public Domain)
+Tara is represented in several colors, such as Green Tara (LĂŒdumu in Chinese).
+(Photo from Rubin Museum of Art, believed to be under public domain in the U.S.)

 Workers in Fukushima, Japan, place a face-mask on a monumental statue of Kannon (Guanyin/Avalokitesvara), the goddess of mercy, July, 2021.
 The mask will stay on until the COVID-19 pandemic situation in Japan stabilizes.
-(Reuters)
+(Still from YouTube video “Giant Buddhist statue gets Covid face mask in Japan – BBC News”, by BBC News)

 Tasting Vinegar